Satvik182/AI-Research-Knowledge-Assistant/README.md

 ## 🚀 Overview

-The **AI Research & Knowledge Assistant** is a next-generation personal research agent designed for students, researchers, and professionals.
+The **AI KnowledgeMate** is a next-generation personal research agent designed for students, researchers, and professionals.
 It combines **Large Language Models (LLMs), Vector Databases, and Advanced Prompt Engineering** to provide:
 - Instant answers from your documents and notes
 - Research comparisons from live sources (Wikipedia, arXiv, Google, etc.)